logo

 About Sciatic Pain

-Sciatic pain frequently strikes out of the blue, causing sharp, electric-shock pain from your lower back down your leg.
-Without treatment from Alexis Tracy, DO, at Somerset Spine & Nerve, sciatic pain can recur and progressively worsen.
-Dr. Tracy completes advanced diagnostics and creates a personalized treatment plan for easing sciatic pain without surgery.
-If you’re ready to return to an active life free of sciatic pain, call the Medford, Oregon, office or request an appointment online today.
+Sciatic pain often strikes without warning, causing sharp, electric-shock sensations that radiate from your lower back down your leg.
+Without treatment from Alexis Tracy, DO, at Somerset Spine & Nerve, sciatic pain can recur and gradually worsen.
+Dr. Tracy performs advanced diagnostics and creates a personalized, nonsurgical treatment plan to relieve your symptoms.
+If you’re ready to return to an active life free from sciatic pain, call the Medford, Oregon, office or request an appointment online today.

 Sciatic Pain Q&A